TeamOverwatchmmu/TheProjects/documentation/README.md

 ### [attribution](./attribution/attribution.md)

-Your product should link here for attributions - a list of contributing people (incuding those writing the libraries you include!)
+Link to the attributions - a list of contributing people (incuding those writing the libraries included)

 ### [budget](./budget/readme.md)